vovkos/protolesshooks/README.rst

 	Not to state the obvious, but to encode prototypes for *all* the library calls in a process is nearly impossible -- there could be hundreds of different API calls, and many of those may be undocumented.

 The ``protolesshooks`` library provides return-hijacking thunks that work *without* the knowledge of target functions prototypes.
-This makes it possible, for example, to enumerare and intercept *all shared libraries* in a process, gain a birds-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.
+This makes it possible, for example, to enumerate and intercept *all shared libraries* in a process, gain a birds-eye overview of the API call-graph, then gradually add prototype information for parameter/retval decoding as necessary.

-	A point worth mentioning is that with the presented method, the prototype information can be incomplete.
+	The prototype information can be incomplete.
 For instance, we may have some clues about the first two parameters of a particular function, but no idea about the rest.
 With the traditional hooking (when your hook is inserted into the call chain), it's just not going to work -- you need *exact information* about the expected stack frame!
 With ``protolesshooks`` it's absolutely fine.

 Features
 --------

-* Works without (or with partial) information about target function prototypes;
+* Works without information about target function prototypes;
 * Function entry hooks;
 * Function exit hooks;
 * SEH-exception hooks (Windows x64 only);